ARBUCHELI/EXERCISE-IGPU-AND-THE-DEVCLOUD/README.md

 # EXERCISE-IGPU-AND-THE-DEVCLOUD

 ## This Content was Created by Intel Edge AI for IoT Developers UDACITY Nanodegree.
+(Solution of the exercise and adaptation as a repository: Andrés R. Bücheli.)

 Requesting a CPU on Intel's DevCloud and loading a model on the IGPU, and running inference on an image using both a CPU and IGPU.